bchamberland/ReadMe/README.md

 ### When You Have Feedback For Me
 * I recognize that giving feedback, especially to your manager, may feel uncomfortable.
 Know that I view feedback as a gift since it allows me to grow and improve, which ultimately helps not only me, but also you, the team, and the company.
 * Provide feedback in the way that you’re most comfortable with (email, Slack, video chat, etc.).
-* If for some reason you’re not comfortable giving me certain feedback directly, please don’t remain silent - you can always talk to Vivek (My manager) or someone else you believe would feel comfortable delivering it to me.
+* If for some reason you’re not comfortable giving me certain feedback directly, please don’t remain silent - you can always talk to my manager or someone else you believe would feel comfortable delivering it to me.
 How it gets to me is less important than the feedback itself.